michelsedgh/NanoLLM/README.md

 - The script enforces 10 FPS by sleeping between captures even if the device FPS differs.
 - On Jetson, the script auto-selects a safe dtype (`bfloat16` if supported → `float16` → `float32`).
 - If `cv2.VideoWriter` fails for `.mp4`, it will try `.avi` with alternative codecs.
+- Flash attention is optional; by default we run with `--attn sdpa` to avoid requiring `flash-attn`.